MI-AFP/tutorials/tutorials/09_elm-intro.md

 It is a quick and simple tool to run Elm project during development.
 Run `elm reactor` in the project root.
 It starts a server at [http://localhost:8000](http://localhost:8000) where we can navigate to Elm files.

+## Elm program

+Elm program is set up using [Browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser) module from [elm/browser](https://package.elm-lang.org/packages/elm/browser/latest/) package.
+There are several functions to do that based on the use case.

+- `sandbox` - Program that interacts with the user input but cannot communicate with the outside world.
+- `element` - HTML element controlled by Elm that can talk to the outside world (e.g. HTTP requests).
+Can be embedded into a JavaScript project.
+- `document` - Controls the whole HTML document, view controls `<title>` and `<body>` elements.
+- `application` - Creates single page application, Elm controls not only the whole document but also Url changes.

 ### Elm Make